NaufalFadhil342/coffee-shop/README.md

-Coffee Shop Website Template
+Shopcafe Theme Website

 Hi Developers!

 Shopcafe is a website template build by ReactJS.
-ReactJS is one of libraries for building user interface components.
+ReactJS is the library for building user interface components.
 It is maintained by Facebook and a community of individual developers and companies.
-The website is a fully responsive design and friendly.
+The website is a fully responsive design and user-friendly.
 So the website has great SEO and looks great on various devices and screen sizes.

 Tech stack: